ThomasHabets/rax25/README.md

 * SREJ untested / probably broken.
 * The API is not great.
 * No support yet for server side.

+Interoperability with linux kernel stack is lightly tested on every push to github.

 ## Technical details